Julia Rose Sizzles In A White Bikini On Instagram

 “Julia, Tom Brady is gone.
 Nothing is good,” joked a supporter.

-In addition, the bombshell posted another update a week ago and flaunted her chest, that time in a white t-shirt that she pushed up to reveal her underboob.
-Julia posed outside by a magazine stand with a copy of Shag Mag on the stands.
+Previously, Julia posted another update a week ago and flaunted her chest, that time in a white T-shirt that she pushed up to reveal her underboob.
+The bombshell posed outside by a magazine stand, with a copy of Shag Mag on the stands.
 She stood facing the camera straight on with her hands by her sides and glanced to her right with her lips parted in a flirty manner.
-She wore her hair down in a middle part.
+She also wore her hair down in a middle part.